The spinor bundle on loop space: The spinor bundle on loop space

 At this stage, we cannot upgrade the statement of Thm.~\ref{ThmEquivalenceFinite} to an equivalence of categories, because the functor constructed in the proof above is not full.
 The problem is here that there is no smoothness requirement for isomorphisms in the category of spinor bundles.
 This can be fixed as follows.

 \begin{definition}[Smoothing structure] Let $\SB$ be a spinor bundle for $H$.
-A \emph{smoothing structure} on $\SB$ is a choice of smooth structure for the super line bundle $\mathfrak{N}$ over $\Lag$ defined in \eqref{AssociatedSmoothnessLine}, which makes the canonical composition map \eqref{CanonicalCompositionMap} is smooth. \end{definition}
+A \emph{smoothing structure} on $\SB$ is a choice of smooth structure for the super line bundle $\mathfrak{N}$ over $\Lag$ defined in \eqref{AssociatedSmoothnessLine}, which makes the canonical composition map \eqref{CanonicalCompositionMap} smooth. \end{definition}

-\begin{remark} If the spinor bundle $\SB$ for $H$ is \emph{rigged} in the sense of \cite{KristelWaldorf2}, then the rigging induces a canonical smoothing structure.
-Here a \emph{rigging} of $\SB$ is a smooth $\Cl(H)$-submodule bundle $\SB^\infty$ which is fiberwise isomorphic to the subspace $\F^\infty_L$ of smooth vectors for $\U(L)$.
-In this situation, we can canonically identify $\mathfrak{N} \cong \underline{\Hom}(\pi^*\SB^\infty, \F^\infty)$, which has a natural smooth structure. \end{remark}
+\begin{remark} Following \cite{KristelWaldorf2}, a \emph{rigging} of $\SB$ is a smooth $\Cl(H)$-submodule bundle $\SB^\infty \subset \SB$ which is fiberwise isomorphic to the subspace $\F^\infty_L$ of smooth vectors for the action of $\U(L)$.
+Given such a rigging, inclusion of intertwiners produces a line bundle isomorphism

+Since the left hand side has a natural smooth structure (as both $\pi^*\SB^\infty$ and $\F^\infty$ are smooth vector bundles), we see that any rigging provides a canonical smoothing structure on $\SB$. \end{remark}

 We may form the category $\textsc{SpinBdl}_H^{\mathrm{sm}}$ of spinor bundles for $H$ with a smoothing structure.
-Morphisms in this category consist of even bundle isomorphisms $\SB \to \SB^\prime$ intertwining the $\mathfrak{C}$-actions that make the induced line bundle homomorphism
+Morphisms in this category consist of even bundle isomorphisms $\SB \to \SB^\prime$ intertwining the $\CC$-actions that make the induced line bundle homomorphism

 smooth.